SAF-T

 • from 2030 for all VAT-registered enterprises.

-The criteria for category of enterprise, annual net revenue and annual net tax and social security liabilities are assessed for two years in the past (i.e., reporting obligation will arise for 2026 if the criteria were met by the enterprise as at the end of 2023).
+The criteria for the category of enterprise under the Accountancy Act, annual net revenue and annual net tax and social security liabilities are assessed for two years in the past (i.e., reporting obligation will arise for 2026 if the criteria were met by the enterprise as at the end of 2023).

 What will have to be reported with SAF-T?